 The Center’s Overall Plan

 In the fall of 2016, The Center at Animal Humane opened two agility fields for group & private classes.
 Our Head Agility Trainer, nationally renowned, Albuquerque native Kim Terrill, leads our offerings and is joined by other skilled instructors.
-Phase 1 will also include the renovation of our first of three buildings, which will be designed to host a rich curriculum of behavior classes for dogs and their owners.
-This additional training venue will open in the fall of 2017.
+Phase 1 also included the renovation of the first of our three buildings, which was designed to host a rich curriculum of behavior classes for dogs and their owners.
+This additional training venue opened in 2017.

-This phase includes the complete renovation of the largest building on our property and the addition of doggie daycare & boarding.
-Soon, your dogs may spend the day (or ½ day) under the supervision of expert trainers who may be meeting your pets for the first time, or continuing their training, if your dog was adopted from our shelter.
-This new revenue source for our shelter will come on line in late 2018.
+This phase includes the renovation of the largest building on our property and the addition of doggie day care & boarding services.
+Now, your dogs may spend the day and/or night under the supervision of our skilled team.
+This new revenue source for our shelter came on line in May 2019.

-Our final phase involves the renovation of a building facing Wyoming Blvd.
-Here we will offer puppy pre-school classes to start young pups off on the right paw and human-only instruction for pet owners — two valuable steps to work toward keeping pets in loving homes.
-This additional resource for our community will open in late 2018.
+Our final phase involves the renovation of a building facing Wyoming Boulevard.
+Here we will offer puppy pre-school classes to start young pups off on the right paw and human-only instruction for pet owners; two valuable steps to keep pets in loving homes.